derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 - `360` (literal value expression)
 - `300 + 60` (arithmetic expression)

 Both examples are not really useful on their own however.
 An expression—the resulting value—becomes useful when used in the context of a code statement.
 A statement always consists of at least one expression.
-We will explore statements in greater detail in the Statements section, but here are a few examples so you may begin to intuit how values are useful:
+We will explore statements in greater detail in the Statements section but here are a few examples so you may begin to intuit how values are useful:

 - `var maximumRotation = 360;`
 - `if(currentRotation > 360) { currentRotation = 360; }`
 - `function getMaximumRotation() { return 360; }`

+Here is another way to think about expressions.
 The relationship of words to a sentence in natural languages is similar to the relationship of expressions to a statement in programming languages.
 A word is a basic unit of meaning just like an expression is.
 These units in aggregate provide greater meaning as a sentence in natural language or a statement in a programming language.
-In time and in the Statements section you'll begin to grasp what constitutes a valid statement.
-For now this comparison should help.
+In the Statements section and in time you'll begin to grasp what constitutes a valid statement.
+For now, this comparison will help.

 ### Types & Forms